 |Try This||Instead of This|

 - Avoid exposing multiple fields with the same name.
-For example, count measures are automatically created within Looker with the name "count".
+For example: count measures are automatically created within Looker with the name "count."
 This results in most view files containing a count measure with the same name.
 Multiple fields with the same name can be confusing for users.
-Adding labels or renaming count measures to indicate the object that is being counted will prevent confusion.
-Other culprits include created dates and updated dates.
+Adding labels or renaming count measures, to indicate the object that is being counted, will prevent confusion.
+Other ones to keep in mind include created dates and updated dates.

-- Break up large, denormalized tables using the view_label parameter.
-Utilize the view_label parameter within fields in order to logically group fields together into separate headings within the field picker.
+- Break up large, denormalized tables, using the view_label parameter.
+Utilize the view_label parameter within fields, to logically group fields together into separate headings within the field picker.
 Large, denormalized tables with a lot of fields can be difficult to navigate, so this gives the illusion of multiple views to users.

 - Avoid exposing too much to users upon an initial Looker roll-out.
 Start small, and then expand the options.
-You don’t have to expose all of the tables or dimensions and measures all at once.
-You can expose fields that are most important and then continue to build more functionality as business users become more confident with data exploration.
+You don’t have to expose all the tables or dimensions and measures at once.
+You can expose fields that are most important, and then continue to build more functionality as business users become more confident with data exploration.

-- Use the fewest number of Explores possible that allows users to easily get access to the answers they need.
-Consider splitting out Explores into different models for different audiences to limit the options available for each user group.
+- Use the fewest number of Explores possible, while still allowing users to easily get access to the answers they need.
+Consider splitting out Explores into different models for different audiences, to limit the options available for each user group.
 The optimal number of Explores is different for every business, but having too many Explores tends to be confusing for end users.
-Consider using the group_label parameter for Explores within a model in order to group them in a sensible way within the Explore dropdown menu.
+Consider using the group_label parameter for Explores within a model, in order to group them in a sensible way within the Explore dropdown menu.

-- Use the description parameter on dimensions and measures to provide additional information end users on the logic or calculations utilized within the model.
+- Use the description parameter on dimensions and measures, to provide additional information to end users about the logic or calculations utilized within the model.
 This is particularly important for dimensions and measures that leverage complex logic or calculations.
-However, descriptions should also be considered for ensuring that users understand the definitions behind simpler fields.
+However, descriptions should also be considered for ensuring users understand the definitions behind simpler fields.